docs

 - **Practice switching.** Move between three clients in under 30 seconds.
 A login screen means per-client-instance architecture.

-- Cross-practice denial queue.
-Open a denial queue across the full book.
-Apply a payer filter and CARC code filter.
-Confirm the specialist can work the list without switching contexts.
+- **Cross-practice denial queue.** Open a denial queue across the full book, apply a payer filter and a CARC code filter, and confirm the specialist can work the list without switching contexts.

-- Offshore permission restriction.
-Restrict a hypothetical biller to four of eight practices.
-Confirm the other four are not visible.
-Ask to see the audit log proving enforcement.
+- **Offshore permission restriction.** Restrict a test biller to four of eight practices, confirm the other four are invisible, and ask to see the audit log proving enforcement.

 - **Cross-book A/R aging.** Pull an aggregated A/R aging report and drill into one practice.
 Confirm it is real-time, not an export.

-- ERA exception workflow.
-Find a held ERA line.
-Walk through the posting decision — write-off tolerance, override rights, PLB segment visibility.
+- **ERA exception workflow.** Find a held ERA line and walk the posting decision: write-off tolerance, override rights, PLB segment visibility.

 - **Audit log query.** Pull the log for one PHI read.
 Confirm user, practice tenant, record, timestamp, and IP are present.